questdb/mindsdb-tutorial/README.md

 QuestDB implements **ANSI SQL with additional extensions for time-specific queries**, which make it simple to correlate data from multiple sources using relational and time series [joins](https://questdb.io/docs/reference/sql/join), and execute [aggregation functions](https://questdb.io/docs/reference/function/aggregation) with simplicity and speed.
-In addition, QuestDB is resources efficient (comparatively cheaper than other projects to run in cloud environments), simple to install, manage, use, and stable in all [production environments](https://questdb.io/customers/).
+In addition, QuestDB is resource efficient (comparatively cheaper than other projects to run in cloud environments), simple to install, manage, use, and stable in all [production environments](https://questdb.io/customers/).

 Combining both MindsDB and QuestDB gives you unbound prediction ability with SQL.
 You can perform all the pre-processing